The Definitive Guide to Context-Aware Encoding

 However, the key difference is that CAE encodes every rendition for each unique viewer, and ABR streaming uses predetermined encoding criteria.
 This means that ABR is less intuitive and involved than CAE, which makes it a bit less powerful.

-Another place where adaptive bitrate streaming lacks is that it is not as efficient as context-aware encoding.
+Another place where adaptive bitrate streaming is lacking is that it is not as efficient as context-aware encoding.
 CAE and adaptive bitrate streaming both focus on enhancing the viewer experience by sending the optimal rendition of the video file.
 However, adaptive bitrate streaming is not as optimal or efficient from the broadcaster’s perspective.

 Adaptive bitrate streaming does not conserve bandwidth or storage usage as context-aware encoding does.
 Therefore, it does not have the same money-saving benefits.